vicjicaman/commit-hop-support-restaurants/README.md

 # For the future

 I am planning to modify this project to show the border distribution points and find a long term way to make this project live.

-I was thinking of adding a static tweeter wall of love for tweets that support the Ukraine refugees and WCK.
+I was thinking of adding a static tweeter wall for tweets that support the Ukraine refugees and WCK.

 I am also planning to separate the boilerplate structure for future quick MVP projects.